schibsted/spid-tech-docs/resources/articles/differences-between-users.md

 :body

 ## Registered users
-Registered users means users that were imported or signed up via the SPiD signup page or were created via our APIs by a client.
+Registered users means users that were imported or signed up via the Schibsted account signup page or were created via our APIs by a client.

 ## Verified users
 Verified users means users that have verified their email by going through the email verification process.
-This process is required by both users that have signed up or have been imported to SPiD.
+This process is required by both users that have signed up or have been imported to Schibsted account.

 ## What does it mean when a user has accepted a client's agreement?
-When signing up via the signup page in SPiD, it is required that user's actively accept the terms of use of SPiD and the client they are signing into.
+When signing up via the signup page in Schibsted account, it is required that user's actively accept the terms of use of Schibsted account and the client they are signing into.
 This is done by checking a checkbox.
 All registered users that signs up through this process have accepted an agreement.
 It doesn't mean they are verified yet.
 To become verified they must go through the email verification process.